-Top 10 budget and free things to do in Dubrovnik!
+Top 10 things to do in Dubrovnik!

 2. City Walls Walking Tour & Game of Thrones Tour.
 To truly understand Dubrovnik’s fascinating story and its appeal to everybody, take a tour and see the old town from below and above, explorethe little side streets and listen about the legends and curiosities that are hidden in every stone.
 This is also your perfect opportunity to visit locations in Dubrovnik that you’d certainly miss out on if you were strolling around by yourself.
 You will unveil a different face of Dubrovnik by visiting the most memorable scenes from HBO’s greatest TV show ever!

 3. Explore the local beaches.
 For example – beach Banje.
 This divine beach is located not more than an eye wink of the old city and it’s offering a heavenly view.
 Take a plunge in Dubrovnik’s warm crystal clear sea and relax your body & soul.

 4. Get a bergain ice-cream!
 In Rome you would pay a fortune for it, but here shops on the main street, Stradun, provide up to 50 flavours for around 2 euros!
 As an ice-cream addict, I can guarantee; Dubrovnik’s ice-cream is probably the best one you’ll ever have.